shaun4727/assignment-8-bike/README.md

 - npm run build ( run this command)

-- npm start (to start the server locally)
+- npm run dev (to start the server locally)

 - change the cors origin in src/app folder.